EgorShab/PDF/README.md

 ### Tensile Machine Research Reports

 **Description**
 The Tensile Machines Research report was initiated after the DigitMakers CEO inquired about the feasibility of creating an inexpensive tensile measuring device for 3D printed specimens.
-The purpose of these documents is to provide a brief analysis of the tensile machines' capabilities, applications, pricing, and technical considerations.
+The purpose of these documents is to provide a brief analysis of the tensile machines capabilities, applications, pricing, and technical considerations.

-- **Report 1: [Title of the First Tensile Machine Report]**
+- **Report 1: Electric Tensile Machine**
-  - Description: A brief description of what this report covers.
   - Contents: Key topics and sections included in this report.
-  - Author(s): Name of the individual(s) who prepared the report.
-  - Date: When the report was last updated or published.
+  - Date: November 2023.

-- **Report 2: [Title of the Second Tensile Machine Report]**
+- **Report 2: Mechanical Tensile Machine**
-  - Description: A brief description of what this report covers.
   - Contents: Key topics and sections included in this report.
-  - Author(s): Name of the individual(s) who prepared the report.
-  - Date: When the report was last updated or published.
+  - Date: November 2023.

 ### Technical Advisory Committee (TAC) Report

 **Description**
-The Detailed Technical Advisory Committee (TAC) Report, crafted by a development team, is specifically tailored for the EXPLOREBOOKING website.
-This comprehensive report encompasses a thorough analysis of all facets of the final product, including User Stories, strategic recommendations, a release plan, testing protocols, and more.
+Detailed TAC Report, crafted by a development team, is specifically tailored for the EXPLOREBOOKING website.
+This comprehensive report encompasses a thorough analysis of all facets of the final product, including User Stories, recommendations, a release plan, testing, and more.

-- **TAC Report: [Title of the TAC Report]**
+- **TAC Report: ExploreBooking: A Web Application for Travel**
-  - Description: An overview of the scope and purpose of the TAC report.
   - Insights: A summary of the key insights and recommendations provided by the TAC.
-  - Author(s): Name of the committee or individuals who prepared the report.
   - Date: When the report was last updated or published.